AdityaPalakurty/Door-Unlock-System/README.md

 ## Overview

-The Knock-Based Door Unlock System is a unique and innovative security solution that allows users to unlock a door by knocking on it in a specific pattern.
+The  Door Unlock System (Knock to Unlock) is a unique and innovative security solution that allows users to unlock a door by knocking on it in a specific pattern.
 This system is designed to provide a convenient and secure way to access a door without the need for traditional keys or electronic key cards.

 ## How It Works 🛠️

-The Knock-Based Door Unlock System operates based on a predefined knock pattern.
+The Door Unlock System (Knock to Unlock) operates based on a predefined knock pattern.
 Users are required to knock on the door following a specific rhythm and sequence.
 When the system detects the correct knock pattern, it triggers the door to unlock automatically.
 Here's how it works:

 1. **Knock Pattern Registration** 🎶: To set up the system, users need to register their unique knock pattern.
 This involves knocking on the door a certain number of times in a specific sequence.